konclude/Konclude/Readme.md

 On Windows-based platforms it may further be necessary to install the .Net Framework [7] and the Microsoft Visual C++ Redistributable Package [8] for executing Konclude.

-Konclude can be built by running qmake (which is part of the Qt Framework) for 'Konclude.pro' or 'KoncludeWithoutRedland.pro', e.g.,
+Konclude can be built by running qmake (which is part of the Qt Framework) for `Konclude.pro` or `KoncludeWithoutRedland.pro`, e.g.,
 ```
 qmake -o Makefile Konclude.pro
 ```